1Hlax/Saudi-Culture/README.md

 ### Requirements
-Your device must be Mac and run it on xcode
+- Your device must be Mac
+- You must run it on xcode

 ### License